FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 ## Mass Update Secrets

 For this command you will need a file called update.csv.
-It needs to be inside the files folder.
+It needs to be inside the folder that holds your json and csv files.
 Then the command is as follows:

     axie-utils-mass-update update.csv secrets.json